AlexLea444/js-tron/README.md

 by Alex Lea
 May 14, 2024

-This is a simple recreation of the classic game "Snake".
+This is a recreation of the classic game "Snake".
+It is being updated to be played primarily on mobile, and is being moved toward the format of a daily game, where the final state of the game can be shared.
-The game is also an effective way to practice vim motions, as the snake can be controlled by H/J/K/L as well as the arrow keys or WASD.

 The purpose of this project was to gain experience with HTML/CSS/JS, and to apply OOP knowledge primarily gained in C++ and Rust to JavaScript.